Infanta Luisa Fernanda of Spain

 Infanta María Luisa Fernanda of Spain, Duchess of Montpensier (Marie Louise Ferdinande; 30 January 1832 - 2 February 1897) was the younger daughter of King Ferdinand VII and Queen Maria Christina of Spain.

-During the reign of her elder sister Quen Isabella II, Luisa Fernanda was heir presumptive to the Spanish throne from 1833 until 1851.
+During the reign of her elder sister Queen Isabella II, Luisa Fernanda was heir presumptive to the Spanish throne from 1833 until 1851.
 She became Duchess of Montpensier by her 1846 marriage to her first cousin once removed, Prince Antoine, Duke of Montpensier.